travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 root@te-main:/# rabbitmqctl list_consumers -p travis | grep builds.trusty | wc -l
 ```

-The number that's returned here is equal the maximum number of concurrent jobs that are available.
+The number that's returned here is equal to the maximum number of concurrent jobs that are available.
 To adjust concurrency, please follow the instructions [here](/user/enterprise/worker-configuration/#configuring-the-number-of-concurrent-jobs) for each worker machine.

 ## Find out how many worker machines are connected